SilenceSengoku/IsolationFroest2/README.md

 No reprint without authorization.Thank you for your cooperation.

-If you think rem is cute, then we’ll be great friend!
+If you think Rem is cute, then we’ll be great friend!

 参考-Reference